Christian Story: God's protection in moments of danger

 Once inside the church, people bear-hugged me or told me they prayed for God’s protection as they watched the whole event from behind the barred windows.

 I knew I didn't want what happened to ruin the evening for the people gathered, and suggested we start our meeting.
-As I strummed the guitar, the weight of the moment hit me and left me feeling a bit shaky.

 “How strange,” I thought, “That now we were all singing as if nothing had happened.”